 Aimed at the keen mountain biker, this high quality hydration pack has a built in 3 liter Crux reservoir that delivers more water per sip.

 The weight is placed nearer the hips rather than the shoulders, for a better center of gravity.
 It is large enough to hold a winter jacket and has several well placed pockets.
-Available from JensonUSA or Amazon
+Available from CyclesUK or Amazon

 Designed for the serious travelling bike rider this bike case will protect your beauty almost within an inch of its’ life.
 Made from a patented ABS composite with it’s suspended internal frame this case is suitable for both mountain and road bikes.